Last Updated on December 15, 2022 by Derek

 Where Can I See Almond Blossoms?

 Originally, almond trees grew in the Mediterranean parts of North Africa and in Syria.
-Today, Almond trees thrive in countries like Italy, Morocco, Spain, Iran, and the United States.
+Today, Almond trees thrive in countries like Italy, Morocco, in Spain, Iran, and the United States.
 Leading the world as the top commercial producer, California is the best place you can get to experience the true beauty of almond flowers.

 Alternatively, you could visit the Van Gogh Museums in Amsterdam to see the famous Almond Blossom paintings along with his other breath-taking paintings.